anhtukhtn/books/the_pragmatic_programmer.md

 Dont' spoil a perfectly good program by overrembellishment and overrefinement.
 Move on, and let your code stand in its own right for a while.

+### Your Knowledge Porfolio

+Your knowledge and experience are your most important professional assets.

+Unfortunately, they're expiring assets.
+Your knowledge becomes out of date as new techniques, languages, and evironments are developed.

+#### Goals

+- Learn at least one new language every year
+- Read a technical book each quater
+- Read nontechnical books, too
+- Take classes
+- Participate in local user groups
+- Experiment with different environments
+- Stay current
+- Get wired

+#### Critical thinking

+Think critically about what you read and hear

+### Communicate

+We have to communicate on many levels.
+We spend hours in meetings, listening and talking.
+A large part of oour day is spent communicating, so we need to do it well.

+#### Know what you want to say
+Plan what you want to say.
+Write an outline.
+Then ask yourself, "Does it get acroos whatever I'm trying to say?".
+Refine it until it does.

+#### Know your audience
+You need to understand the needs, interests, and capabilities of your audien.

+#### Choose your momment

+As part of understand what your audience needs to hear, you need to work out what their priorities are.
+Make what you're saying relevent in time, as well as in content.

+Sometimes all it takes is a simple question: "Is this a good time to talk about...?"

+#### Choose a style

+Adjust the style of your delivery to suit your audience: briefing, wide-ranging chat, reports, documents...
+If in doubt, ask

+#### Make it look good

+Your ideas are importent.
+They deserve a good-looking vehicle to convey them to your audience

+#### Imvolve your audience
+If possible, involve your readers with early drafts of your document

+#### Be a listener
+If you want people to listen to you, listen to them.

+#### Get back to people
+Always respond to e-mails and voice mails, even if the response is simply

 ## Chaper 6: While you are coding